 Next, the same stand shall immediately conduct two (2) tests on oil 1005-5 using the alternate fuel.
+Prior to running these two tests, the TMC should be notified if the results will be solely for fuel prove out or for stand calibration as well.
+This will be at the discretion of the test lab to determine if the stands calibration status will be impacted by the prove out program or not, but must be stated prior to starting said program.
 For each test, calculate the difference between the standardized test result Yi and the previously determined Z{cal} value for each parameter.
 This difference is the prediction error, or Ei value.
 That is, Ei = Yi - Z{cal} .
 Note that because of the use of Z{cal} instead of Z{i-1} , this is slightly different than the definition of Ei in the LTMS document.
 Here Y_i is defined as in the LTMS document: